mrehkopf/vcs/README.md

 Defining `RELEASE_BUILD` globally will produce a release build, with fewer debugging checks in performance-critical sections of the program.
 Simply uncomment `DEFINES += RELEASE_BUILD` at the top of [vcs.pro](vcs.pro) and execute a full rebuild.

-To confirm whether the program is running in release or debug mode, check the About dialog (right-click VCS's output window and select "About&hellip;").
+To confirm whether the program is running in release or debug mode, check the About dialog (right-click VCS's output window and select "About VCS&hellip;").
 For debug builds, the program's version will be reported as "VCS x.x.x (non-release build)", whereas for release builds it'll be "VCS x.x.x".

 ### Dependencies